Todd Carty: Early life

-Carty was born in Willesden, London, as Todd R. Carty to an unmarried Irish mother, Margaret M. Carty, who hailed from Limerick.
+Carty was born in Willesden, London, as Todd R. Carty to an unmarried Irish mother, Margaret M. Carty, from Limerick.
 In 1972 Margaret married Thomas Jennings, who later adopted Carty and legally changed his name to Todd John Jennings.
-Through his parents, Carty is a dual citizen of the United Kingdom and Republic of Ireland.
+Through his mother, Carty is a dual citizen of the United Kingdom and Republic of Ireland.
 He grew up in Kilburn, West Hampstead and Harrow on the Hill, London.
 He has two younger sisters named Billie Joe and Bobby Sue, who respectively work as a lawyer and a teacher.
-Carty was educated at the Phildene Stage School, a co-educational independent school in Chiswick in West London.
+Carty was educated at the Phildene Stage School, a co-educational independent school in Chiswick in west London.

 Career

 Early career

 Carty's first television appearance in the UK was in an advertisement for Woolworths, aged four.
 He also had other advertising and Public Information Film roles, including one with Doctor Who actor Jon Pertwee for the Green Cross Code.

 Carty made his first professional stage appearance at the New London Theatre, Drury Lane, London, as the young Lionel in Lionel Bart's autobiographical musical Lionel!.
 However, his career in his youth was mostly defined by his television role as Tucker Jenkins in the BBC children's drama Grange Hill (1978–1982) and the spin-off series Tucker's Luck (1983–1985).

 During the 1970s and 1980s, Carty also appeared in Z-Cars (1976), Our Mutual Friend, Drummer, and Headmaster, all for the BBC; and, for German TV, Focus on Britain and The Idle Bunch.
 His film work included Please Sir!
 (1971) and Professor Popper's Problem (1974).
 In 1983, he landed the role of Oswyn in the fantasy film Krull opposite Kenneth Marshall, Lysette Anthony, Liam Neeson and Alun Armstrong, among others.